 A summary of financial outcomes comparing base case metal prices to alternative metal price conditions are presented below.
-The Study base case prices are derived from current common peer usage, while the alternate cases consider the Ixtaca Project's economic outcomes at varying prices witnessed at some point over the three years prior to this Study.
+The Technical Report base case prices are derived from current common peer usage, while the alternate cases consider the Ixtaca Project's economic outcomes at varying prices witnessed at some point over the three years prior to the Technical Report.